Umunoha

 Umunoha is a town in southeastern Nigeria near the city of Owerri.
-It is a typical Igbo town.
-It is bounded on the north by Eziama Obiato and Afara communities; on the south and southwest by Ogbaku, Azara Obiato and Ejemekwuru communities; and on the south and southeast by Ifakala and Afara communities.
-It is served by the great east-west road, the Port-Harcourt-Lagos Highway.
+It is an Igbo town.
+Umunoha is south of Eziama Obiato and Afara communities; and is North and Northeast of Ogbaku, Azara Obiato and Ejemekwuru communities; and is north and northwest of Ifakala and Afara communities.
+It is served by the great east–west road, the Port-Harcourt-Lagos Highway.
 Umunoha is about thirteen kilometers from Owerri, the Imo State capital.
 It is a small, compact but thickly populated community with a projected 1997 population of twenty-five thousand people.

 Culture and people

-Umunoha is known for certain traditions and culture, such as Igwekala shrine, Orie-Amaigwe market, Mmanwu masquerade, and traditional rulership by the Egbuchulam Chimezie royal family.
+Umunoha is known for certain traditions and culture, such as Igwekala shrine, Orie-Amaigwe market, and Mmanwu masquerade.

-Umunoha's famous Igwekala shrine still in exists, a jungle that covers over 100 acres of land near the center of Umunoha.
-Igwekala is famous for its healing powers, and people come from all over the continent to receive healing and recover their health.
-This is also an economic source for some of the indigenes and the native doctors who tend the shrine.
+Umunoha's famous Igwekala shrine is a jungle that covers over 100 acres of land near the center of Umunoha.
+Igwekala is renowned for its healing powers, and people come from all over the continent to receive healing and recover their health.
+This is also an economical source for some of the indigenes and the native doctors who tend the shrine.
 They are known as "Mbranigwe", meaning members of the Igwekala cult.
 Igwekala was combed by the British during Colonial times, and was combed again by the Nigerian Army during the Nigerian Civil war (Biafran Genocide, 1966 - 1970).
-However, Igwekala shrine still exists.

 Umunoha has a notable market known as Orie-Amaigwe.
 This market meets every eight days from 5am to 8pm, and is well attended by buyers from neighboring towns and all over Imo State, and Nigeria at large.
+While they have other small markets in their various villages, like Eke-Ibile, Nkwo-obuu, Ahia ututu (umuokparaihe or ahia okirida), and Nkwo-Okoturu.
 The market sells a vast variety of products.

 Umunoha also has a famous cultural masquerade known as Mmanwu.
-Every male child of Umunoha born in Nigeria is required by tradition to be initiated into this masquerade cult at puberty, and become an Otigba as they are called.
+Every male child of Umunoha born in Nigeria is required by tradition to be initiated into a masquerade cult at puberty, and become an Otigba as they are called.
 The female children also join the culture, but their membership known as Erere is not as serious as the male children.
 A male child of Umunoha initiation into Mmanwu signifies and authenticates the child as an Okechi son, or "Diala Okechi" as they hail and greet each other, meaning real son of Umunoha.